Coconut Chia Seed Pudding is a healthy dairy-free snack or breakfast to make ahead of time and store in the fridge.

 - Crushed Nuts, granola, or cereal.

-In a mason jar add 2 tablespoons of whole chia seeds and coconut milk.
-Stir well to disperse chia seeds.
+- In a mason jar add 2 tablespoons of whole chia seeds and coconut milk.
+Stir well to distribute chia seeds.

-Remove from refrigerator give it a good stir, add desired toppings.
+- Remove from refrigerator give it a good stir, add desired toppings.
+If the pudding is too thick you can add a splash of milk.